Our National Board

-Karen Dielman is a Portfolio Manager for The Jenesis Group foundation, focused on assisting non-profit clients with meeting their strategic goals and building a sustainable organization.
-Her passion and career focus is to blend her business experience and public sector background in order to partner with social entrepreneurs to improve their businesses.
+Karen Dielman is an independent consultant and past Portfolio Manager for The Jenesis Group family foundation, which assists non-profit clients with meeting their strategic goals and building a sustainable organization.
+Over the course of her career, Karen has become highly specialized in building relationships between philanthropists who desire to improve the world and social entrepreneurs doing the good work.
+She is best known for blending her business experience and public sector background in order to partner with social entrepreneurs to improve their businesses.

-For the 12 years prior to joining the Jenesis staff, Karen worked for Sabre Inc, a global fortune 500 company.
-Her desire to lead entrepreneurial initiatives at the growing technology company provided Karen with tremendous leadership experiences and learning opportunities.
-Key leadership experiences include developing and implementing a global call center business, creating and managing Sabre’s consulting organization’s marketing strategy department, executing the company’s HR business process re-engineering effort, and managing the development, launch and growth strategy for several technology products and services.
+Prior to joining Jenesis in early 2010, Karen worked for Sabre, a global fortune 500 company, where she led high-profile initiatives at the growing company, such as developing and implementing a global call center business, creating and managing Sabre’s consulting organization’s marketing strategy department, executing the company’s HR business process re-engineering effort, and managing the development, launch and growth strategy for several technology products and services.

 Jeanne McCarty, Board Secretary